Department of History, Barnard College

 His research has been supported by the NEH, American Philosophical Society, ACLS, Institute for New Economic Thinking, Wenner-Gren Foundation, Magn.
 Bergvalls Stiftelse, Helge Ax:son Johnsons Stiftelse, Sven och Dagmar Salens Stiftelse, and Jan Wallanders och Tom Hedelius Stiftelse.
-During the 2016-17 academic year, he will be a fellow at the Davis Center, Princeton University.
+During the 2016-17 academic year, he was a fellow at the Davis Center for Historical Studies, Princeton University.

 History of political economy